 10. See the Plaza de Cibeles

 Plaza de Cibeles is a famous plaza in Madrid, located along the central Calle de Alcalá and adjacent to Paseo del Prado.
-Here you can find the Palace of Communications, the city’s mayor’s office, and a Neoclassical 18th-century fountain dedicated to the Roman goddess Cybele (the mistress of wild nature).
-There is an observation deck at the mayor’s office (called the Mirador del Palacio de Cibeles) so you can take in the view (closed Mondays).
+Here you can find the Buenavista Palace, now the headquarters of the Spanish Army.
+Free guided tours are available, and you see the changing of the guard here on the last Friday of most months.
+There’s also a Neoclassical 18th-century fountain dedicated to the Roman goddess Cybele (the mistress of wild nature).
+There is an observation deck at the city hall building (called the Mirador del Palacio de Cibeles) so you can take in the view (closed on Mondays).
 Admission is 3 EUR.

 11. Watch a Real Madrid soccer match